ialbert/biostar-central/docs/recipes/projects.md

 ## Directory Structure

-Each project has a physical directory associated on the system located in the media directory.
+Each project has a physical directory associated on the system located on the system.

-The general directory structure for a project with 1 data, and 2 results would look like:
+1. Projects directory
+    - Each project has a directory with the data associated.
+2. Results directory
+   - Location where the results of a recipe run are stored.
+3. Table of contents directory
+    - Contains table of content files for every data.

+These directories all found in the media directory found in the `settings.py` under `MEDIA_ROOT`.
+The general structure is:

     media/
         projects/
-            first project/
-                first data/
+           ...
         jobs/
-            first result/
-            second result/
+           ...
         tocs/
-            first data table of content.txt
             ...

-Data that exists on a filesystem may be linked into from the command line.
-This means that no copying/moving of data is required.
-The only limitation is that of the filesystem.

 ## Create a project